How to do a security audit of a Cursor app?

 Get Starter ScanMore Questions About This Topic

-How often should I audit my Cursor app?
+How often should I audit a Cursor app?

 What tools do I need to audit a Cursor app?